Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: Comparison with data and discussions

-In Fig. \ref{fig3}, we see that results of QCM are in good agreement with the data for $p_{T}\lesssim7$ GeV but are smaller than the data for high momenta $p_{T}\gtrsim8$ GeV.
+In Fig. \ref{fig3}, we see that results of QCM are in good agreement with the data for $p_{T}\lesssim7$ GeV/$c$ but are smaller than the data for high momenta $p_{T}\gtrsim8$ GeV/$c$.
 This is reasonable.
-Supposing the existence of the parton medium with ample (dozens of) quarks and antiquarks with soft momenta $p_{T_{l}}\lesssim2$ GeV, during moving in the medium the perturbatively-created charm quark with momentum $p_{T,c}\lesssim5$ GeV has many potential co-moving light quarks or antiquarks and it can pick up one of them to form the single-charm hadron.
-For the hadron formation at high momentum $p_{T}\gtrsim8$ GeV, if it hadronizes still by combination, a charm quark with $p_{T,c}\gtrsim6$ GeV should find out or occur the co-moving light quarks with $p_{T,l}\gtrsim2$ GeV which numbers drop rapidly.
+Supposing the existence of the parton medium with ample (dozens of) quarks and antiquarks with soft momenta $p_{T_{l}}\lesssim2$ GeV/$c$, during moving in the medium the perturbatively-created charm quark with momentum $p_{T,c}\lesssim5$ GeV/$c$ has many potential co-moving light antiquarks and it can pick up one of them to form the single-charm meson.
+For the hadron formation at high momentum $p_{T}\gtrsim8$ GeV/$c$, if it hadronizes still by combination, a charm quark with $p_{T,c}\gtrsim6$ GeV/$c$ should find out or occur the co-moving light antiquark with $p_{T,l}\gtrsim2$ GeV/$c$ which number drops rapidly.
 In this case the combination is not the dominated channel and the fragmentation will take over.

 In Fig. \ref{fig4}, we show results for the ratios of differential cross sections for $D$ mesons as the function of $p_{T}$.
 Symbols are experimental data \cite{Abelev:2014hha,Adam:2016ich} and lines are results of QCM.
 The sawtooth behavior in our results is due to the finite statistics.
 Our results of $D^{+}/D^{0}$, $D^{*+}/D^{0}$ and $D_{s}^{+}/D^{0}$ are in good agreement with the data.
 The comparison for $D_{s}^{+}/D^{+}$ is not conclusive.